-All assignments must be submitted by the agreed upon due date established during class.
+Course Assignments and Expectations: All assignments must be turned in by the due date, unless approved by instructor.
 Points will be deducted for late assignments.
-Assignments must be completed in an exemplary fashion to receive an "A".
+All assignments must be completed in an exemplary fashion in order to receive an A.